Minolta X-700

 Amazon

-This is Minolta's best mass market manual focus camera, ever.
+This is Minolta's best mass-market manual focus camera, ever.

 A testament to its lasting and good design, it was introduced in the early 1980s and was in continuous production until the beginning of 2001.
-I had a very new one with a serial number above 3,000,000, and I also bought an X-570 (it's brother) back in 1982.
+I had a very new one with a serial number above 3,000,000, and I also bought an X-570 (it's brother) brand-new back in 1982.

-It uses all of the Minolta manual focus lenses made since the 1960s, although you'll have better luck in program mode if you stick to the newest MD lenses.
+It uses all of the Minolta ROKKOR manual focus lenses made since the 1960s, although you'll have better luck in program mode if you stick to the newest MD lenses.

 SPECIFICATIONS